Warning: This is a long story!

 On May 18, 2005 I left for a ‘trip of a lifetime’ that covered 12,000 miles and 73 days.
 All did not go as planned, but it truly WAS a trip of a lifetime.
-For those of you who might be interested, you can follow the trip in photos by pointing your browser <Here>.
+For those of you who might be interested, you can follow the trip in photos by pointing your browser <Here> to see the assembled galleries for the entire trip.
+Alternatively you will find links in the text below that connect galleries relating to the episode being described.
+I’ve also included three maps to show the overall route taken <Here>.
+Finally, I’ve added some retrospective comments <Here>.

 There are five episodes that I sent back to friends at different points along the trip.
 Its a ‘warts-and-all’ telling of the story that I assembled from the hand written journals that I kept up nearly every day.
-You will notice that I got more long winded as the trip went on …
+You may notice that I got more long winded as the trip went on …

 Hello from the north!